tsunamishadow/bonusheroes/predictions2019.md

-# The International Compedium Predictions Guide
+# The International Compedium Predictions Guide for 2019

 Hello and welcome to another glorious guide to picking predictions.
 This year, I decided to forego getting the battle pass myself, which means I can delve a little deeper into the categories and give you more objective views for each category, and help you make a choice for yourself!